 Climbing Rope Length

 As you can see in the comparison table above, most ropes come in a number of different lengths.
-Unless you have a certain route or purpose in mind, your best bet most of the time is going to be a 70-meter rope.
+Unless you have a certain route or purpose in mind, your best bet, most of the time, is going to be a 70-meter rope.
 There certainly are select crags where you’ll want an 80-meter rope, but if you climb at one of those you probably already know that.
 For the rest of us, you may be tempted to go with a 60-meter rope, but we recommend against that for two reasons.
 First, it’s a huge bummer when you look up at that beautiful 35-meter pitch that gets more stars than anything else at the crag, and you can’t do it because your rope is too short.
 30 to 35-meter pitches are becoming more and more common, and you don't want your rope to hold you back.
 Second, even if you don’t ever climb a pitch longer than 30 meters, you’re likely to eventually wear out the ends of your rope and need to chop one or both of them.
 If you do that to a 70, you end up with a 60.
 Do it to a 60, and you’re stuck with a 50.

 Dry Treatment

 Many climbing companies now design a selection of their ropes with a dry treatment that repels water and moisture.
-Dry-treated ropes have a number of benefits: first, they do not grow heavy with water weight when wet.
+Dry-treated ropes have a number of benefits: First, they do not grow heavy with water weight when wet.
 Second, they have a longer life span, as falling on a wet rope causes the rope to age quicker than falling on a dry one.
 Third, dry treatments do a pretty good job (while they last) of keeping out dirt and other grime.
 Lastly, rope manufacturers have conducted tests showing that ropes with dry treatment resist abrasion more than ropes without dry treatment.

-On some ropes, just the sheath is dry treated, and on others, it’s the core and the sheath (herein lies the difference between Beal's Dry Cover and Golden Dry treatments).
+On some ropes, just the sheath is dry-treated, and on others, it’s the core and the sheath (herein lies the difference between Beal's Dry Cover and Golden Dry treatments).
 In the latter case, the rope often is referred to as “double dry."
 Here's a little more information about double dry: In 2014, the UIAA (the international governing body that develops and maintains safety standards for climbing equipment) created a water repellency certification for ropes.
 To meet this standard, a rope must absorb less than 5% of its weight in water when fully soaked (a rope like the UIAA-certified Edelrid Swift Eco Dry absorbs less than 2%).
 Interestingly, the UIAA found that many ropes labeled as “dry coated” actually absorb 20 to 40% of their weight.
 Thus, if you’re looking for a true water repellant rope, pay attention to the UIAA rating.
 Most double dry ropes should meet this standard.

 The question remains: do you need a dry-treated rope?
 Maybe not, but it certainly won’t hurt having the extra durability.
 If you normally climb in dry conditions and are just looking for a long-lasting rope that won’t grow fuzzy with abrasion, a rope with a dry-treated sheath will do the trick, like the Petzl Arial Dry.
 But if you are an alpine climber, ice climber, or mountaineer, you’ll likely be looking for a double dry rope, and one certified as water repellent by the UIAA.
 Some of our favorite dry-treated ropes are the Mammut Crag Dry and the Edelrid Swift Eco Dry.

 What are the downsides to dry-treated ropes?
-The obvious answer is that they generally are $50 to $100 more expensive than their non-treated counterparts.
+The obvious answer is that they are generally $50 to $100 more expensive than their non-treated counterparts.
 Additionally, most of the time they have a more slippery feel (especially initially) than other ropes.
 For climbers who get their start in the gym on fat, fuzzy ropes, the transition to belaying on a dry-treated line merits a bit of caution.
 Furthermore, contrary to popular belief, treated ropes still can become quite dirty (the dirt does not penetrate the rope, but rather sticks to the treatment).
 All things considered, we think ropes with dry treatment generally are superior and consider the extra upfront investment worth it for a much longer lasting and more abrasion-resistant rope.

 Weight